sarah-ernee/acs-assessment-2024/README.md

 ## Navigation

-1. For a cleaner repo, Question 1 and 2 (the React parts) are contained in the /src folder.
+1. Question 1 and 2 files can be found within /src.
+Each component is housed in one folder with its own .css file.
-2. Once localhost is up and running, you can navigate to each components with the setup BrowserRouter.
+2. Once localhost is up and running, you can navigate to page with the buttons at the bottom left of the page.
 3. MCQs and Question 3 are stored in the root directory.